syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ## Assign resources to special time regions

-Special time region can be created based on the resources in Day, Week, WorkWeek and TimelineDay, TimelineWeek, TimelineWorkWeek and TimelineMonth views.
+Special time region can be created based on the resources in day, week, workweek, timeline day, timeline week, timeline workweek and timeline month views.

 ### Assign resources to special time regions in days view